-Mike Slade is Chief Executive of Helical Bar, a UK-listed property development and investment company.
+Mike Slade is former Chairman of Helical, a UK-listed property development and investment company.

 Mike is married with three children.
 He is well known for his enthusiasm for yachting and launched the 'Leopard', a 100-foot swing-keel ocean racer, in June 2007, in which he won the Rolex Fastnet Race.
 He is an enthusiastic supporter of the many sports enjoyed by his family, and is heavily involved in raising funds for charity.

 Mike is also a Fellow of the College of Estate Management, Chairman of the Wellington College Campaign, a trustee of both Purley Park and Sherborne School Foundation and Vice Admiral of the Marie Rose Trust.

 Suzanne has extensive experience at the forefront of the real estate and housing finance sector, formerly as Managing Director of the London Real Estate Finance Group & Sustainability at RBS.
 She is now engaged in a portfolio career and is Senior Advisor to Centrus, a Church Commissioner, Non Executive Director of both LondonMetric Property Plc and RHP.

 Passionate about helping people advance in the workplace, she is a cofounder of Real Estate Balance which is actively promoting and embedding an inclusive culture within the property industry.
 Suzanne has been an enthusiastic supporter of LandAid for many years and joined the Board in May 2013.

 Holding an honours degree in Industrial Economics, she is also an Associate of the Chartered Institute of Bankers as well as Insead Business School Banking Programme Alumni.